-Dr. Boutros has more than 20 years of leadership experience in large community hospitals, specialty hospitals and academic medical centers.
-Most recently, he was President of BusinessFirst Healthcare Solutions, a health care advisory firm focused on clinical transformation, operational turnarounds and emerging health delivery and reimbursement models.
+Prior to joining MetroHealth, Dr. Boutros was President of BusinessFirst Healthcare Solutions, a health care advisory firm focused on clinical transformation, operational turnarounds and emerging health delivery and reimbursement models.
 Dr. Boutros previously served as Executive Vice President and Chief Administrative Officer of St. Francis Hospital – The Heart Center in Roslyn, New York, and as Executive Vice President, Chief Medical Officer and Chief Operating Officer of South Nassau Hospital in Oceanside, New York.

 An internist, Dr. Boutros received his Doctor of Medicine from the State University of New York Health Sciences Center at Brooklyn.
-He is a graduate of Harvard Business School’s Advanced Management Program and is a recognized thought leader in management systems.
+He is a graduate of Harvard Business School’s Advanced Management Program, is a Fellow, American College of Healthcare Executives, and is a recognized thought leader in management systems.

-Elizabeth Heller Allen, Senior Vice President - External Affairs
+Elizabeth Heller Allen was named Senior Vice President - External Affairs in August 2015.

 Heller Allen is responsible for leading long- and short-term strategy and providing leadership and oversight for the marketing, corporate communications, government relations and community relations areas.

-Prior to joining MetroHealth, Heller Allen was a strategic communications consultant assisting clients in banking and health care, and served as Adjunct Professor for The George Washington University Graduate School of Political Management Strategic Public Relations Program.
-Previous roles include serving as Executive Vice President and Chief Communications Officer for Huntington Bancshares in Columbus and Chief Marketing and Communications Officer for Premier Health Partners, a multi-hospital healthcare system based in Dayton.
-Additional experience includes serving in executive communications roles for Dell in Austin, TX; Staples in Framingham, MA; Raytheon in Lexington, MA; and Loral Corporation and Citicorp, both in New York City.
+She joined the system as Vice President, Marketing and Communications, in October 2013.
+Prior to joining MetroHealth, Heller Allen was a strategic communications consultant assisting clients in banking and health care and served as Adjunct Professor for The George Washington University Graduate School of Political Management Strategic Public Relations Program.
+Previous roles include serving as Executive Vice President and Chief Communications Officer for Huntington Bancshares in Columbus, and Chief Marketing and Communications Officer for Premier Health Partners.
+She also has held executive communications roles for Dell, Staples, Raytheon, Loral Corporation and Citicorp.

-Heller Allen received a bachelor of science degree in Editorial Journalism from Northwestern University’s Medill School of Journalism and a master's in Business Administration from Indiana University.
-She was among the inaugural inductees into Northwestern University’s Medill School Hall of Achievement, was named to PR Week’s Top 20 Corporate PR Practitioners in 2003, and received the Texas Public Relations Association Outstanding Practitioner of the Year award in 2003, among other honors.
-She sits on the Northwestern University’s Medill School of Journalism Board of Advisors, as well as Northwestern University’s Council of 100.
+She was among the inaugural inductees into Northwestern University’s Medill School Hall of Achievement, was named to PR Week’s Top 20 Corporate PR Practitioners in 2003 and received the Texas Public Relations Association Outstanding Practitioner of the Year award.

-He received his MBA from Northwestern University's Kellogg School of Management, and his master's in manufacturing engineering management and his BS in biomedical engineering from Northwestern University.
+He received his Master’s in Business Administration from Northwestern University's Kellogg School of Management, and his Master's in Manufacturing Engineering Management and his Bachelor of Science degree in Biomedical Engineering from Northwestern University.

-Kate Brown, President of The MetroHealth Foundation and Chief Development Officer of The MetroHealth System
+Kate Brown was named President of The MetroHealth Foundation and Chief Development Officer of The MetroHealth System in February 2016.

 In this role, Brown is responsible for the creation and implementation of a comprehensive strategic fundraising program for The MetroHealth System.

-Nabil Chehade, MD, MSBS, Senior Vice President, Population Health
+Nabil Chehade, MD, MSBS, was appointed Senior Vice President of Population Health in August 2016.

-Dr. Chehade comes to MetroHealth from HealthSpan Physicians and the Ohio Permanente Medical Group, where he served as chief executive officer and market president since 2013.
-He also held positions including executive medical director, chief medical informatics officer and chief of the Department of Urology.
+Dr. Chehade previously worked at HealthSpan Physicians and the Ohio Permanente Medical Group, where he served as chief executive officer and market president since 2013, overseeing all aspects of its population health program.
+Prior positions included executive medical director, chief medical informatics officer and chief of the Department of Urology.

 Before joining MetroHealth, she was the Chief Compliance Officer for ENVISIONRX OPTIONS, a subsidiary of Rite Aid Corporation.
 Prior to that, she served as Chief Compliance Officer for University Hospitals of Cleveland.
-Wahl led her former companies to be recognized among the World’s Most Ethical Companies® by the Ethisphere Insitute, a global leader in defining and advancing the standards of ethical business practices.
-The program honor companies that excel in promoting ethical business standards and practices internally, enabling managers and employees to make good choices, and shaping future industry standards by introducing tomorrow’s best practices today.
+Forino Wahl led her former companies to be recognized among the World’s Most Ethical Companies® by the Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices.

-Wahl earned her law degree and a master's in Medical Ethics from the University of Pittsburgh, and her bachelor’s degree from Colgate University.
+Forino Wahl earned her law degree and a Master's in Medical Ethics from the University of Pittsburgh, and her bachelor’s degree from Colgate University.

 Walter B. Jones, Jr., joined The MetroHealth System as Senior Vice President of Campus Transformation in October 2014.

-In this role, Jones will lead revitalization efforts of MetroHealth’s three million-square-foot main campus and surrounding community.
+In this role, Jones is leading the transformation of MetroHealth’s three million-square-foot main campus and surrounding community.

-Walter is a member of the American Institute of Architects and the Texas Society of Architects.
-He is LEED certified in sustainability design by the U.S. Green Building Council, and EDAC certified by the Center for Health Design in the principles of evidence-based design.
-He received his undergraduate degree in Architecture and Urban Planning from Princeton University and his master's degree in architecture from Clemson University.
+Jones received his master’s degree in Architecture from Clemson University, and an undergraduate degree in Architecture and Urban Planning from Princeton University.
+He is a member of the American Institute of Architects and the Texas Society of Architects; he is LEED certified in sustainability design by the U.S. Green Building Council, and EDAC certified by the Center for Health Design in the principles of evidence-based design.

-Melissa Kline, DNP, RN, NEA-BC, Vice President - Patient Care Services and Chief Nursing Officer
+Melissa Kline, NDP, RN, NEA-BC, was named Vice President - Patient Care Services and Chief Nursing Officer in January 2108.

-Melissa Kline has worked at MetroHealth since 1998.
-As the Vice President - Patient Care Services and Chief Nursing Officer, Melissa partners with the Vice President, Hospital Operations, to oversee MetroHealth’s inpatient facilities.
-These include main campus, Old Brooklyn Campus, and the Parma and Cleveland Heights Medical Centers that opened early in 2018.
+In this role, Melissa partners with the Vice President, Hospital Operations, to oversee MetroHealth’s inpatient facilities.
+These include main campus, Old Brooklyn Campus, and the Parma and Cleveland Heights Medical Centers.
 In addition, she oversees all aspects of nursing practice for the system.

-Michael Phillips has served as Chief Legal Officer for MetroHealth since September 2012, bringing more than 30 years of legal experience to the role.
+Michael Phillips has served as Chief Legal Officer for MetroHealth since September 2012.

-Phillips received his bachelor's degree from the University of Virginia and his juris doctor degree from the Marshall-Wythe School of Law at the College of William and Mary.
+Phillips received his juris doctor degree from the Marshall-Wythe School of Law at the College of William and Mary, and his bachelor's degree from the University of Virginia.